 Religious Education at St Joseph’s comprises two main areas, as outlined in our curriculum from the Brisbane Education Guidelines which our teachers follow.

-The focus is teaching people religion and teaching people to be religious.
+The focus is on teaching people religion and teaching people to be religious.

 Teaching people religion is an educational activity focused on the teaching and learning of religion and utilising a range of learning processes and resources.
 In a school, teaching religion occurs in a classroom setting or other structured learning environments.
 The aim of teaching religion to students in a school is to assist them in developing their religious literacy so that they may be better able to participate in a critical and effective way in the life of their own faith communities and in the wider society.
 (Refer Syllabus, p18)